ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/3-code-1.md

 ## Construct matrices

-You have added a bare `Matrix` class which is not so useful as it is because there is no useful way to create a `Matrix` just yet.
+You have added a bare `Matrix` class which is not very useful because there is no way to create a `Matrix` just yet.

-You will first add a helper function `allocate` private function that the Matrix constructors will use.
+First, add a private helper function `allocate`  that the Matrix constructors will use.
 Add the following in the private section of the `Matrix` class (in `include/Matrix/Matrix.h`):